 Her case gained lots of social interest and numerous people came from all over the continent to watch the trial.
 Her defense lawyer knew about the Marsh test and insisted it to be performed since it was the most reliable method.
 When the investigators got back the results showed no evidence of arsenic.
 When further testing was performed, again no poison was found.
 The prosecutor then insisted that the food, Marie Lafarge gave her husband had to be examined and it was tested positive.
 It was later found that the first tests were performed incorrectly.
 Marie Lafarge was to serve life imprisonment combined with hard labor.

 The case turned out to be highly controversial and divided the country into two parties, believing Marie Lafarge to be quilty or innocent.
 The press however demanded to broaden the field of forensic toxicology with success.
 The knowledge grew and a new field of research evolved to help investigations in the future.

-At yovisto, you may enjoy a short discussion by Deborah Blum on Early forensics and Crime-solving Chemists.
+At yovisto academic video search, you may enjoy a short discussion by Deborah Blum on Early forensics and Crime-solving Chemists.

 References and Further Reading:

 - Eugene Vidocq – The Father of Criminology

 - The Still Unsolved Case of Jack the Ripper

 - Marie Lafarge at Wikidata